-Assistant Professor and Theatre Department Director
+Assistant Professor and Theatre Program Director

 Dr. Cristal C. Truscott is a Houston native and graduate of High School for the Performing and Visual Arts (HSPVA).
 She received her Bachelor of Fine Arts degree in Theatre with a minor in Africana Studies from New York University’s Tisch School of the Arts and went on to complete her Master of Arts and Doctoral degrees from NYU’s Department of Performance Studies.
 Before joining the faculty at Prairie View A & M, Dr. Truscott taught classes in the drama and religious studies departments at Spelman College in Atlanta, GA and lectured at universities and arts programs nationwide including San Francisco State University, University of Georgia at Athens, NYU’s Tisch School of the Arts, and Columbia University.
 She is also former Assistant Editor of the scholarly performance journal, TDR: The Drama Review; former Associate Editor for Azizah Magazine; and has served on the editorial boards of the publications Women and Performance: A Journal of Feminist Theory and Black Masks Magazine: A Spotlight on Black Art; and is Associate Editor of the current issue of the Journal for History and Culture, a publication of the Texas Institute for the Preservation of History and Culture (TIPHC) at PVAMU.